Network-Sec/LFI-Enumerator/README.md

 # Warning
 This project is in early development and may not work yet as expected

+Doesn't look too bad ATM but I found that making the single-word wordlist manually, I can influence speed and precision a lot.
+E.g. I put the root dirs first, like /usr /home /etc ... and usually /home is the first directory it will recurse into, so after that I put a names list from seclists.
+Making this file efficient is win or lose.

+We could try to make it parallel / async, but that's a pretty difficult logic because of recursion.

 # LFI-Enumerator
 CTF LFI Enumerator that looks for interesting files, which aren't present on a default ubuntu server